 Again, the two pies are so similar, you can pick and choose among your favorites: cinnamon, ginger, nutmeg, mace, allspice, cloves, or five-spice powder (for something a little different), are all contenders.

-Pumpkin isn’t as bold as sweet potatoes, therefore it depends upon a good amount of added spices, but I see no reason not to spice up sweet potato pie in the same way.
+Pumpkin isn’t as bold in flavor as sweet potatoes.
+Therefore, it depends upon a good amount of added spices.
+But I see no reason not to spice up sweet potato pie in the same way.

 Most Southern cooks will tell you that nutmeg is traditionally the favorite spice.